 What is External Analysis?

-External analysis means examining the industry environment of the company, including factors such as competitive structure, competitive position, dynamics, and history.
+External analysis means examining the industry environment of a company, including factors such as competitive structure, competitive position, dynamics, and history.
 On a macro scale, external analysis includes macroeconomic, global, political, social, demographic, and technological analysis.
 The primary purpose of external analysis is to determine the opportunities and threats in an industry or any segment that will drive profitability, growth, and volatility.

 Key Terms in External Analysis